needle-mirror/com.unity.transport/Documentation~/client-server-simple.md

 ![Console](images/console-view.png)

-## WebSocket
+## Using WebSockets

-So far one thing that was not evident in our example is the fact that the network driver instantiates a `NetworkInterface` object internally for us, whereas there might be certain times when we need to explicitly request a particular one.
+So far one thing that was not apparent in our example is the fact that the network driver instantiates a specific `NetworkInterface` object internally for us, whereas there might be certain times when we need to explicitly request a particular one.

 The `NetworkInterface` is what defines the set of operations that a driver requires to establish and coordinate connections.
 By default, in most platforms the network interface object used is an instance of the `UDPNetworkInterface` which, as implied by the name, encapsulates a UDP socket.
 However, we cannot normally open a UDP socket in a Web browser so, in the WebGL player, the default network interface is the `WebSocketNetworkInterface` instead, which, again the name implies, encapsulates a TCP socket using the WebSocket protocol.

-This is an important destinction because of the very basic network constraint that a client can only directly connect to a server with the same underlying socket type.
+This is an important distinction because of the very basic network constraint that a client can only directly connect to a server with the same underlying socket type.
 In other words, a TCP socket can only connect to another TCP socket, and the same applies to UDP.
-Therefore, if you are planning to create a server for WebGL players to connect to you have to tell the network driver to explicitly use the `WebSocketNetworInterface`.
+Therefore, if you are planning to create a server for WebGL players to connect to, you have to tell the network driver to explicitly use the `WebSocketNetworInterface`.
 The difference from the previous example would be one line:

 ```csharp
     m_Driver = NetworkDriver.Create(new WebSocketNetworkInterface());